Martyn Waghorn

-Martyn Thomas Waghorn (born 23 January 1990) is an English professional footballer who plays as a forward for EFL Championship club Huddersfield Town on loan from Coventry City.
+Martyn Thomas Waghorn (born 23 January 1990) is an English former professional footballer who played as a forward.
 He is a former England under-21 international.

 Waghorn had been with Sunderland since the age of eight and made his first-team debut for the club in December 2007, against Manchester United, at the age of 17.
 He had loan spells with Charlton Athletic and Leicester City, before joining Leicester City on a permanent deal in August 2010.
 He played sparingly for Leicester City, spending time out on loan at Hull City, Millwall and Wigan Athletic, before signing permanently for the latter in April 2014.
 In July 2015, he left England for the first time, joining Scottish club Rangers.
-He returned to English football in August 2017, when he joined Ipswich Town and later Derby County before signing for Coventry City in July 2021.
+He returned to English football in August 2017, when he joined Ipswich Town and later Derby County before signing for Coventry City in July 2021, in January 2023 Waghorn joined Huddersfield Town on loan, before re-joining Derby County in August 2023, before being released by the club in June 2024.
+After a spell as a free agent, he signed Northampton Town in November 2024 on short-term deal before leaving in December 2024, in February 2025 Waghorn retired from professional football.